SAP-archive/kyma-runtime-virtual-event/exercises/01/readme.md

 In order to run Kyma locally inside of an Kubernetes cluster you have to make sure that all needed components have the correct version installed.

-If we follow the Installation Guide, the following versions are noted for Kyma V1.14 (latest):
+If we follow the Installation Guide, the following versions are noted for Kyma V1.15.1 (latest):

-- Minikube 1.6.2
+- Minikube 1.13.0
-- Kubernetes-CLI 1.16.3
+- Kubernetes-CLI 1.19.2
 - Hyperkit/Hyper-V
-- Docker
+- Docker Desktop

 In addition we need to install docker and the Kyma CLI.
-For docker there is no version specified, for the Kyma CLI we want to make sure that, if you’re using Homebrew(MacOS) or Chocolatey(Windows), it's installing the correct version 1.14.
+For docker there is no version specified, for the Kyma CLI we want to make sure that, if you’re using Homebrew(MacOS) or Chocolatey(Windows), it's installing the correct version 1.15.1.

 - On Mac you want to install the Hyperkit driver.